Congressional District # 03

 PEOPLES GAS SOUTH STATION FORMER MGPEPA ID# ILN000510191

-The 8.3-acre South Station former manufactured gas plant (MGP) site ("South Station site") is located near the intersection of Eleanor and Loomis Streets in Chicago, Cook County, Illinois.
-About half of the site is owned by the Peoples Gas Light and Coke Company (Peoples Gas) (Parcels "A" and "B" comprising 4 acres) and half is owned by the city of Chicago (Parcels "C" and "D" comprising 4.3 acres).
-The properties are bounded to the northwest by the South Branch of the Chicago River, to the southeast by Eleanor Street, and to the northeast by Loomis Street.
-Parcels A and B are occupied by a storage warehouse constructed in the early 1970s.
-Parcels C and D are currently vacant, but the city plans to develop them into a city park.
+The South Station former Manufactured Gas Plant (MGP) site ("South Station site") is located in Chicago, Illinois, near the intersection of Eleanor and Loomis Streets in Section 29, Township 39 North, Range 14 East (Cook County).
+The site encompasses approximately 8.3 acres, with approximately half of the site owned by The Peoples Gas Light and Coke Company (two parcels comprising 4 acres) and half owned by the city of Chicago (two parcels comprising 4.3 acres).
+The site is bounded to the northwest by the South Branch of the Chicago River, to the southeast by Eleanor Street, and to the northeast by Loomis Street.
+Parcels A and B are owned by Peoples Gas and occupied by a storage warehouse constructed in the early 1970s.
+Parcels C and D, owned by the city of Chicago, are currently vacant but will be developed into a city park.
 Land use near the site is predominantly industrial and residential, with some residences located across Eleanor Street.

 History and Former Operations

-Peoples Gas built the manufactured gas plant and storage facility in 1874.
+The Peoples Gas Light and Coke Company (Peoples Gas) built the plant and storage facility in 1874.
 The site was used for gas manufacturing operations from 1874 to 1941, when plant operations shifted to the use of natural gas.
 The plant produced gas by various manufacturing processes over the years: coal gas (1874–1890); carbureted water gas (1890–1934); and oil gas (1934–1941).
 The plant was used as a reformed natural gas facility from 1941 to 1961.
 The primary MGP structures included various buildings, a 4.3 million cubic foot gas holder, a 104,000-cubic foot relief holder (which also served as a tar tank at one time), a 500,000-cubic foot relief holder, seven aboveground oil tanks, tar tanks, two large tar wells, four light oil tanks, four gas condensers, pumps and scrubbers, an underground oil tank, and three underground gas holders.
-The plant was retired in 1961 and the MGP structures were dismantled during the mid- to late-1960s.
-A portion of the site was later occupied by a wood pallet manufacturing facility.
+The plant was retired in 1961 and the MGP structures were dismantled during the mid to late 1960s.
+A portion of the site was later utilized by a wood pallet manufacturing facility.

-The South Station MGP site is being addressed through potentially responsible party actions under federal and state oversight.
+The site is being addressed through potentially responsible party (PRP)actions under federal and state oversight.

 Threats and Contaminants

-Groundwater at the South Station site has been detected at depths ranging from 8 to 12 feet below ground surface.
-The apparent direction of shallow groundwater flow is northwest toward the South Branch of the Chicago River.
+Groundwater has been detected at the site at depths ranging from 8 to 12 feet below ground surface (bgs).
+The apparent direction of shallow groundwater flow is northwest, toward the South Branch of the Chicago River.
 Groundwater samples collected in 1998 and 1999 contained cyanide, metals, volatile organic copounds (VOCs) including trichloroethylene (TCE), benzene, and naphthalene, and semi-volatile organic compounds (SVOCs) including polyaromatic hydrocarbons (PAHs).
-Most of these chemicals were also detected in groundwater samples collected in 2004 after much of the initial site cleanup work (see "Cleanup Progress" section, below) had been completed.
+Most of these chemicals were also detected in groundwater samples collected in 2004 after much of the recent remediation had been completed.

-Contaminated soil was encountered to depths greater than 20 feet below ground surface beneath parts of the site.
-Metals, cyanide, PAHs, SVOCs, and VOCs were detected in soil samples taken in 1999.
-Chemicals found at concentrations exceeding state screening levels include chromium, benzene, ethylbenzene, naphthalene, styrene, toluene, TCE, and xylenes.
-Because contaminated soil was not excavated from beneath much of the building footprint and in other areas of the site, soil with notable coal tar impacts remains in place.
+Impacted soil was encountered to depths greater than 20 feet below ground surface beneath parts of the site.
+Metals, cyanide, PAHs and other SVOCs, and VOCs were detected in soil samples taken in 1999.
+Chemicals found at concentrations exceeding the Illinois Tier 1 screening levels include benzene, ethylbenzene, naphthalene, styrene, toluene, TCE, xylenes, and chromium.
+Because soils were not excavated beneath the majority of the building footprint and in other areas of the site, soils with notable coal tar impacts remain in place.

-In 2000, EPA collected sediment samples from the South Branch of the Chicago River next to the site.
-The samples contained high levels of PAHs, polychlorinated biphenyls (PCBs), oil and grease, and metals and the concentrations of these substances generally increased with depth.
-Many of the reported concentrations of total and individual PAHs, PCBs, and metals suggest toxicity to organisms (benthic invertebrates) that live in the sediment.
+The site is adjacent to the South Branch of the Chicago River.
+In 2000, the Agency collected sediment samples from a location in the South Branch of the Chicago River.
+These samples contained high levels of PAHs, polychlorinated biphenyls (PCBs), oil and grease, and metals; the concentrations of these substances generally increased with depth.
+Many of the reported concentrations of total and individual PAHs, PCBs, and metals suggest toxity to organisms (benthic invertebrates) that live in the sediment.

-In 2005, EPA was approached by the Wisconsin Public Service Corporation (WPSC) with a request to investigate and clean up seven former MGP sites in the state of Wisconsin under EPA's Superfund Alternative Sites (SAS) program.
-EPA's SAS Program addresses potential cleanup sites that might otherwise be eligible for listing on the National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative potentially responsible party without formally listing the site on the NPL.
-When WPSC merged with Peoples Energy (Peoples Gas) to form Integrys Energy Group (Integrys) in 2007, Integrys approached EPA with the request to address 13 former MGP sites in the state of Illinois under the same SAS program.
+In 2005 EPA was approached by Wisconsin Public Service Corp.
+(WPSC)with a request to investigate and clean up seven former MGP sites in the state of Wisconsin under the Agency's Superfund Alternative Sites (SAS) program.
+(The SAS Program addresses potential cleanup sites that might otherwise be eligible for listing on the National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative potentially responsible party (PRP) without formally listing the site on the NPL.)
+When WPSC merged with Peoples Energy to form Integrys Energy Group in 2007, Peoples Energy approached EPA with the request to address thirteen former MGP sites in the state of Illinois under the same SAS program.
 Two former MGP sites are located in Waukegan and eleven are in Chicago.
 The South Station site is one of the thirteen Illinois MGP sites.

-To more effectively manage the eleven Chicago-area sites, the new RI/FS AOC organized them into four larger sites: the North Shore Avenue site, the North Branch site, the South Branch site, and the Crawford site.
-Both the North Branch site and the South Branch site have several operable units.
-The North Branch Site is comprised of the Division Street Station Operable Unit (OU), the North Station OU, and the Willow Street/Hawthorne Avenue Station OU.
-The North Shore Avenue Station site is a single site.
+To more effectively manage all 11 original Chicago sites, the RI/FS AOC organizes them into 4 sites: the North Shore Avenue Site, the North Branch Site, the South Branch Site. and the Crawford Site.
+Both the North Branch Site and the South Branch Site have several operable units.
+The North Branch Site is comprised of the Division Street Station Operable Unit (OU), the North Station OU, and the Willow Street/Hawthorned Avenue Station OU.
+One site is the the North Shore Avenue Station Site.
 The South Branch Site is comprised of the 22nd Street Station Upland OU, the Hough Place Station Upland OU, the Pitney Court Station Upland OU, the South Station Upland OU, the Throop Station Upland OU, and the South Branch River OU.

-Additional investigation of the remaining contamination at the South Station site will take place during its RI/FS.
-A schedule for completion of the RI/FS at South Station will be established once more information is available to prioritize all the investigative and cleanup work at the eleven Chicago-area former MGP sites.
+Additional investigation of the remaining contamination will take place under the RI/FS.
+A schedule for completion of the RI/FS will be established once more information is available to prioritize all 11 Chicago former MGP sites.

 ContactsRemedial Project Manager, U.S. EPA